Jacques-on-Call/edit-ui/README.md

     -   `react-login/src/Editor.css` & `react-login/src/FileViewer.css` (New Styles & Mobile Polish)
 -   **How:**
     1.  **Section-Based Editing:** A new `SectionEditor.jsx` component was created to render a dedicated editor for each object in an Astro file's `sections` array.
 This allows for modular editing of the page's content, preserving the structure.
     2.  **Auto-Save to Drafts:** The `Editor.jsx` component was refactored to automatically save all changes to a draft in the browser's `localStorage`.
-This happens on a debounced timer, ensuring minimal performance impact while providing strong data loss protection.
+This happens on a debounced timer, ensuring minimal performance impact while providing strong data loss.
     3.  **Draft-Aware Preview:** The `FileViewer.jsx` component was updated to first check for a local draft.
 If one exists, it renders the draft content and displays a "Publish" / "Discard" UI, giving the user full control over their unpublished changes.
     4.  **State Management Fix:** A critical bug was fixed in the `SectionEditor` where it was not correctly updating when its props changed (an "uncontrolled component" bug).
 This was resolved by using a `ref` to the TinyMCE instance and manually setting its content, ensuring the UI is always in sync with the application's state.
     5.  **Mobile UI Polish:** Based on user feedback, multiple iterations of UI fixes were applied to ensure the editor and viewer are fully responsive and user-friendly on mobile devices.
 This included adjusting padding, margins, button sizes, and simplifying the editor toolbar for narrow screens.